Testy911cody/house-games/docs/development/SUPABASE_SETUP.md

 - Check that `NEXT_PUBLIC_` prefix is on both variables
 - Make sure you redeployed after adding environment variables
-- Try creating a new group to test
+- Try creating a new team to test

 ---